zidarsk8/ggrc-core/docs/source/guidelines/git/how_to_write_a_commit_message.rst

  - QUICK-FIX when there is no jira ticket for the codechange
  - DOCS when for PRs that update only documentation and there is no jira ticket
  - BACKMERGE for merging release or master branches back into dev
+ - MERGE for dev branch to release and release to master

 A pull request title must also reflect on what changes have been done.
 If the pull request title states that it contains test modifications, it